 Orders Rates: Rates of chromosome number were also estimated independently for each of the 10 orders with at least 20 genera in our phylogenetic dataset.
 Three orders (Hemiptera, Lepidoptera, Odonata) have holocentric chromosomes, while the other 7 (Blattodea, Coleoptera, Diptera, Hymenoptera, Isoptera, Neuroptera, and Phasmatodea) have monocentric chromosomes.
 For this analysis we fit a complex model with fusion, fission, and polyploidy, and a simple model that excluded polyploidy.
 This order level analysis revealed striking differences in rates of fusion, fission, and polyploidy among orders, and distinct differences in rate parameters estimated under the two models.
 Under the complex model monocentric orders exhibited the highest rates of fissions, fusions, and polyploidy (Figure 3A).
 Under the simplified model Lepidoptera (a holocentric lineage) exhibited the highest rates of chromosome number evolution (both fusions and fissions) (Figure 3B).
 However, most monocentric orders exhibited intermediate rates and the other two holocentric orders exhibited some of the lowest rates of fusions and fissions.
-Take together these results suggest that factors other than centromere type must be key in determining rates of chromosome number evolution in insects.
+Taken together these results suggest that factors other than centromere type must be key in determining rates of chromosome number evolution in insects.

 Discussion